gfcwfzkm/PIF-Image-Format/README.md

 |[Pascal PIF Format](https://github.com/dilshan/pascal-pif-library)|PIF Library for Lazarus / Delphi, written in Pascal

 ## Todo
-We still have some steps ahead of us before this project can be considered finished.
-Here a rough overview of the things that are already done or that are still missing.
+~~We still have some steps ahead of us before this project can be considered finished.
+Here a rough overview of the things that are already done or that are still missing.~~

+Currently all goals have been reached and the focus is on optimizing and bug-hunting.
+If you have ideas or suggestions, feel free to tell me them via mail or by creating an issue.
  - [x] Image Converter
 	- [x] Basic GUI implementation & preview
 	- [x] Dithering Options
 	- [x] Saving as .PIF
 	- [x] Custom (Indexed) options
-	- [ ] PIF Image Viewer functionality
+	- [x] PIF Image Viewer functionality
  - [x] Image viewer
 	- [x] Display the image
 	- [x] Show details and stats